 Get to know John Kenney

-John Kenney is the author of two novels and four books of poetry, including LOVE POEMS FOR MARRIED PEOPLE.
+John Kenney is the author of three novels and four books of poetry, including LOVE POEMS FOR MARRIED PEOPLE.
 His first novel, TRUTH IN ADVERTISING, won the Thurber Prize for American humor.
-The book was optioned and Kenney wrote the screenplay.
-Ryan Reynolds was attached to the film as was Notting Hill director Roger Michell.
-He is also the author of Talk to Me, also a starred Kirkus review.
+He is also the author of TALK TO ME, which received a starred Kirkus review.
 He is a long-time contributor to The New Yorker magazine’s Shouts & Murmurs.
 He lives in Larchmont, NY, with his wife, Lissa, and two children.

 Hometown